Unplanned Cesarean Birth. A warrior’s path.

 A less than ideal birth?

-Why does a less than ideal birth have to mean less-than?
-Could our less than ideal birth leave us feeling less than complete?
-If our bodies apparently failed to give birth, or we didn’t get to do the things we’d planned to do when greeting our babies, is there a sense of failure?
-I certainly remember feeling that my body had failed to birth my first child, and that I’d somehow failed to be there for her immediately after birth.
+Does a less than ideal birth have to mean less-than?
+Might a less than ideal birth leave you feeling that you didn’t get to complete?
+Do you feel that your body apparently failed to give birth, or that you didn’t get to do the things you’d planned to do when greeting your baby?
+Some may feel a sense of failure or regret.
+I certainly remember feeling that my body had failed to birth my first child, and that I’d somehow failed to be there for my baby immediately after birth.
 These are very common but totally irrational thoughts as we try to make sense of how our plans went so wrong.
-There must be someone to blame, and that someone must be me.
-But our brains must be so confused at this time, as I was obviously not slacking by needing a life-saving caesarean, then haemorrhaging and being unconscious for hours after.
-Where does that self-blame come from?
-Wherever it comes from it is misplaced in the case of unplanned caesarean.
+There must be someone to blame, and that someone must be us.
+But we must be so confused after an unplanned caesarean, as I was obviously not slacking by needing a life-saving caesarean, then haemorrhaging and being unconscious for hours after.
+Where does all that self-blame come from?
+Wherever it comes from it is severely misplaced after unplanned caesarean birth.

 How can we even think that we are to blame for things going wrong?
-I can joke about it now, as it’s approaching 23 years since my baby and I nearly died.
-I can see rationally that my caesarean was a life-saving measure, and that my daughter shows no signs of the early neglect she may have suffered.
+I can joke about it now, as it’s over 30 years since my baby and I nearly died.
+I can see rationally that my caesarean was a life-saving measure, and that my now grown up child shows no signs of potential early neglectsuffered.
 But do you know what?
 It still hurts to think of those lost hours when we were not together.

 Best laid plans